campaign-layer/origin-sdk/README.md

 After the user has authenticated, the following methods can be used to link and unlink social accounts.
 When linking a social account, the user will be redirected to the OAuth flow for that social platform.
 Afterwards, the user will be redirected back to the `redirectUri` specified in the Auth constructor.

+**Note: Linking socials is only available in a browser environment**

 #### linkTwitter